jaccomoc/jactl/docs/pages/language-guide.md

 ```

 These limitations are due to what makes sense in terms of the capture variable values and due to the way in which
-Jacsal saves the state of the match to remember where to continue from the next time.
+Jactl saves the state of the match to remember where to continue from the next time.

 The `g` modifier is more useful when used with capture variables as described in the next section.